-Allow you to pick which debts will be included in the process
+- Allow you to pick which debts will be included in the process (ex: personal loans)

 Remember that while you might be permitted to file a joint consumer proposal, each individual is responsible for all of the payments.
 What this means is that if one of the people who agreed to split the payments can’t afford to pay them, the other person will be solely responsible for the payments.
 It is also possible for your proposal to be annulled should one or both of you be unable to make the payments.

-Consumer proposals offer a viable alternative to bankruptcy for people under financial difficulties.
+Consumer proposals offer a viable alternative to bankruptcy for people in financial difficulties.
 To gather more detailed information concerning consumer proposals and consequently determine if you qualify, we can’t recommend enough that you speak with a debt specialist.
-A debt specialist will be able to provide you with information pertinent to your situation and guide you’re through whichever option you choose.
+A debt specialist will be able to provide you with information pertinent to your situation and guide you through whichever option you choose.